ModernRonin/ProjectRenamer/README.md

 * you cannot use this with projects of other types than `csproj`, for example `fsproj`
 * I have not tested this with old-style, pre-SDK `csproj` projects
 * the detection of whether the local repo is clean might throw some false positives in some cases
-* you cannot supply wildcards, like `dotnet renameproject ModernRonin.CommonServices.*`ModernRonin.Common.Services.*`
+* you cannot supply wildcards, like `renameproject ModernRonin.CommonServices.*`ModernRonin.Common.Services.*`
 * you need to manually update the tool with `dotnet tool update -g ModernRonin.ProjectRenamer`
+* if you use paket as a global tool instead of as a local tool, paket support will fail currently - you should really switch to using paket as a local tool, if you can. but on the other hand, in the future *renameproject* might just become smarter about this using a combination of checking whether there is `paket` in the `PATH` and the presence of `dotnet-tools.json` and whether it contains an entry for paket

 ## License